Jamessks/dnd_board/README.md

 Download the project, open the index.html on the browser and voila, you have a D&D board

 This project was created for fun and personal use in tabletop sessions.

-Not for commercial use.
-Do not redistribute, modify, or publish this without permission.

-© 2025 Jamessks.
-All rights reserved.